 The critics made by Rousseau, who is one of the preeminent Enlightenment philosophers, towards the modern society structure.
 Rousseau’s understanding of nature and culture.
 His perspective on the concepts of civilization and private property.
 His theory of “natural man”.
 Influences inherited from Hobbes and Spinoza; his effect on Kant and Marx.
 The development of language, thought and civilization.
 His critics on the development of sciences and arts.
 The concept of inequality among mankind.
 His views on education.
 Contractualist tradition and his suggestions.

-German Idealist tradition is one of most influential and richest philosophical tradition in history so that some compare it to Ancient Greek philosophical tradition.
-This course examines the German idealists such as Kant, Fichte, Schelling and Hegel.
-The students read selected texts from Prologomena, Science of Knowledge, System of Transcendantal Idealism and Differenzschrift.
+German Idealist tradition is one of the most influential and richest philosophical traditions in history so that some compare it to Ancient Greek philosophical tradition.
+This course examines the German idealists such as Kant, Fichte, Schelling, and Hegel.
+The students read selected texts from Prologomena, Science of Knowledge, System of Transcendental Idealism, and Differenzschrift.

-This course focuses on British empiricist philosophers such as Locke, Hume and Berkeley.
-We discuss certain issues such as sources of knowledge, mind, perception, the role of reason in cognition, causality, ideas, truth, and foundation of logic.
+This course focuses on British empiricist philosophers such as Locke, Hume, and Berkeley.
+We discuss certain issues such as sources of knowledge, mind, perception, the role of reason in cognition, causality, ideas, truth, and the foundation of logic.

-This course introduces main problems of knowledge in detail and gives close reading of the works of major philosophers from Ancient, Islamic and Western philosophical tradition.
+This course introduces the main problems of knowledge in detail and gives a close reading of the works of major philosophers from Ancient, Islamic, and Western philosophical traditions.

-This course deals with major problem and themes such as what metaphysics is, existence, essence, God, substance, reason etc. in giving close reading of the texts from the works of major metaphysical thinkers such as Parmenides, Heraclitus, Plato, Aristotle, Ibn Sina, Heidegger etc.
+This course deals with major problems and themes such as what metaphysics is, existence, essence, God, substance, reason, etc. in giving a close reading of the texts from the works of major metaphysical thinkers such as Parmenides, Heraclitus, Plato, Aristotle, Ibn Sina, Heidegger, etc.

 Philosophical Background: Can the opinion of the majority be a criterion of truth?
 Sokrates’ struggle with ethical relativism.
 Apology of Socrates and his execution.
 Can democracy be seen as a type of “Western ideology”?
 Has democracy transformed into a new “religion”?
 Is democracy a final form?
 What are its metaphysical grounds?
 Is a perspective possible in terms of the Heraclitus-Parmenides conflict?